 1. The use of any trademark which identifies, or is associated with, Boise State University may not be used without the prior expressed written authorization of Boise State University (represented by the Director of Trademark Licensing and Enforcement), and is subject to the licensing requirements of these guidelines.

 2. Only an officially licensed vendor may produce merchandise bearing the University Trademarks.
-For a current list of officially licensed vendors please refer to licensing.boisestate.edu or contact the Director of Trademark Licensing.
+For a current list of officially licensed vendors please refer to https://licensing.boisestate.edu/licensed-vendors/ or contact the Director of Trademark Licensing.

 3. A license must be obtained by any company or individual creating merchandise for sale or distribution which uses any University Trademark requires a license.
 The Collegiate Licensing Company (CLC) acts on behalf of the University as its licensing agent for trademark use on products for sale or distribution at retail.
 Collegiate Images (CI) acts on behalf of the University as its licensing agent for use of University’s photographs or images for both news and commercial application.